 - Remains of meat and bones, fish including bones, shrimp carcasses... to avoid pests and bad smells

 - Coal ash, barbecue ash, chimney soot

 A few tips

-In general, all non-organic waste such as glass, plastic, metal… should be avoided.
-Toxic waste such as printed cardboard, coloured printed matter (magazines, journals, etc.), glossy paper, fabrics, etc.
+In general, all non-organic waste such as glass, plastic, metal, etc. should be avoided.
+Toxic waste such as printed cardboard, coloured printed matter (magazines, journals, etc.), glossy paper, fabrics, etc. should also be avoided.

-Also avoid putting anything from the garden into the Greenzy indoor composter, such as dead leaves, wood ashes, sawdust and wood shavings, dead leaves and grass clippings… These wastes could take up a lot of space and prevent you from using the composter for a while.
-And then, as we said, the composter also likes to eat a variety of foods!
+Also avoid putting in the Greenzy indoor composter anything from the garden such as dead leaves, wood ashes, sawdust and wood shavings, dead leaves and grass clippings...
+These wastes could take up a lot of space and prevent you from using the composter for a while.
+And, as we said, the composter also likes to eat a variety of foods!

 The above list is not exhaustive, but it is a good start.

-Do you want to make compost in your apartment or inside your house?
+Do you want to make compost in your flat or inside your house?
 Greenzy has found the ideal solution for you.
-In addition to its design, the Greenzy indoor composter is guaranteed to be odorless and insect-free.
+In addition to being design, the Greenzy indoor composter is guaranteed to be odourless and insect-free.